 How it all works

-- Spring of Junior Year: students meet with their counselors to begin learning about the college application process and learn more about how to use Naviance for college research.
+- Spring of Junior Year: students meet with their counselors to begin learning about the college application process and learn more about how to use Naviance for college and career research.

 - Early fall of Senior Year: students meet with their counselors again to discuss more specific application planning.